Travel and VISA Information

 No delegates applying to participate in ICPE-SAIP-WITS 2018 will be excluded from participation based solely on grounds of religion, gender, national origin or citizenship.

 VISA to South Africa are issued by the South African Department of Home Affairs.
 When applying for a VISA delegates will require a letter confirming registration and payment for the conference.
-An invitation letter will be issued by the Local Organising Committee.
+An invitation letter will be issued upon request – please contact Carlamani Conferences:

 Where the need arises an announcement of the conference and requests will also be sent to South African consular representatives abroad requesting them to issue visas to delegates provided all the visa requirements are met.

 The applicant will be required to submit this letter of invitation along with other documentation in time.
 Click Here For More Information on How to Apply For South African Visa.

 Passports: Please note that you must have two blank pages in your passport next to each other to enter the country.
 For further information and assistance please contact: the South African Department of Home Affairs, 0800 60 11 90 (toll free from South Africa); or your local South African Embassy.

 Please ensure that you exchange cash at the foreign exchange services at the airport.
 Emergency arrangements can be made with Misty Hills hotel for foreign exchange with a 2 working days lead time.